lukepatrick/notes/about.md

 ## Under the hood
 The blog currently is built on [Jekyll](https://jekyllrb.com/).
-The site is hosted by [GitHub Pages](https://pages.github.com/), and posts from WordPress have been migrated.
-The site is using a [beautiful theme designed by Heiswayi Nrird](https://github.com/heiswayi/the-plain) with minor custom modifications.
+The site is hosted by [GitHub Pages](https://pages.github.com/).
+The site is using a [theme designed by Heiswayi Nrird](https://github.com/heiswayi/the-plain) with minor custom modifications.